MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 To see the version number for the Import Tool, go to **Settings**, and then look in the **About** section.

-## Do I need the Layout apps for both HoloLens and Windows Mixed Reality immersive headsets?
+## Do I need the Dynamics 365 Layout apps for both HoloLens and Windows Mixed Reality immersive headsets?

 No, you can use each app separately, though they do work together as well.
 If you want to copy 3D models or layouts from your PC to your [!include[pn-hololens](../includes/pn-hololens.md)] or to Windows Mixed Reality, you’ll need the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].

-## What are the technical requirements for running the [!include[pn-layout](../includes/pn-layout.md)] apps?
+## What are the technical requirements for running the Dynamics 365 Layout apps?

 -   [!include[pn-hololens](../includes/pn-hololens.md)]: Your headset must be running the [Windows 10 April 2018
     Update](https://support.microsoft.com/en-us/help/12643).